JetBrains/guide/site/webstorm/tips/surround-with-emmet/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Press *Cmd/Ctrl+Alt+J* and select *Emmet* to surround a block of code with an Emmet template.
 This also allows you to wrap individual lines if you’re using * in the abbreviation.
----